Industries requiring a blue card to work or volunteer with children

 Anyone working or volunteering with children under 18 years of age in activities regulated by the blue card system must have a blue card.
 This includes various activities such as sport and recreation, clubs, associations, private coaching or health services.

 There are many roles within the fitness industry and whether you will need a blue card will depend on the nature of the work you do.
-An exemption may apply if a parent volunteers in an activity their child takes part in (e.g. a mother volunteering to coach her child’s netball team), however there are a number of scenarios which can apply in the sporting industry.
+An exemption may apply if a parent volunteers in an activity their child takes part in (for example, a mother volunteering to coach her child’s netball team), however there are scenarios which can apply in the sporting industry.
 You cannot access an exemption or volunteer within this context if you are a restricted person.

 Parents who are thinking of volunteering at a sporting club should speak directly to the club/executive body to confirm if an exemption applies to their situation.

 Trainee or tertiary students

 Students and trainees should apply for a blue card as soon as possible after enrolling in a course that will require them to hold a blue card to complete a practical placement.